bookofproofs/bookofproofs.github.io/_sources/history/20th-century/moreno.md

 7. Mentored multiple students in the areas of mathematics and engineering.
 8. Established the first department of mathematics at the Universidad de la Habana in Cuba.

-Born 27 May1925, Santiago de Chile, Chile.
+Born 27 May 1925, Santiago de Chile, Chile.
 Died 11 April 2015, Santiago de Chile, Chile.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Moreno/)